erenard/presentation/jstoolchain/slides.md

 --

-The verification team reported occurences of non refreshed JavaScript.
+The verification team reported occurences of outdated JavaScript in the page.

-The deal-breaker here is the networking problem:
+The deal-breaker here is a networking problem:
 .bad[
 - Not the best usage of the browser's cache
 ]